testcontainers/testcontainers-java/docs/modules/docker_compose.md

     and specify the location to Testcontainers using any of the two first methods from above.

     ##### Using 'local compose' mode

-    You can override Testcontainers' default behaviour and make it use a `docker-compose` binary installed on the local machine.
-While this means that Docker Compose needs to be present on dev and CI machines, it will allow it to directly access the Docker auth system (to the same extent that running the `docker-compose` CLI manually works).
+    [Local Compose mode](#local-compose-mode), mentioned above, will allow compose to directly access the Docker auth system (to the same extent that running the `docker-compose` CLI manually works).

 ## Adding this module to your project dependencies